Everyman Notes & News

 See the article at BookThink: "Buying and Selling Everyman's Library" |

-The new Everyman's Library (1991- ) is published by Knopf (in North America) and Orion Books (in the UK) |
+The new Everyman's Library (1991- ) is published in New York and in London by Random House Inc. |

-Many collectors of Everyman's Library also collect the Modern Library and vice versa |
+Many collectors of Everyman's Library also collect the Modern Library and vice versa. |

-Copyright © 2010 Jeffrey S. Anderson
+Copyright © 2025 Jeffrey S. Anderson